Adult Christian Formation

 The Good Book Club

 Read the Bible with us every day!
-This summer, we will journey through 1 and 2 Maccabees.
+We are currently reading Judges.
 Read more about The Good Book Club.

 Seasonal